cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Deployments

-While BOSH Stemcells and Releases are static components, we say that they are bound together into a Deployment by what we call a Deployment Manifest.
+While BOSH Stemcells and Releases are static components, we say that they are bound together into a Deployment by a Deployment Manifest.
 In the Deployment Manifest, you declare pools of VMs, which networks they live on, and which Jobs (service components) from the Release you want to activate.
 Job configurations specify life cycle parameters, the number of instances of a Job, and network and storage requirements.
 Furthermore, the Deployment Manifest allows you to specify properties used to parameterize configuration templates contained in the Release.

 Using the BOSH CLI, you specify a Deployment Manifest and perform a Deploy operation (+bosh deploy+), which creates or updates resources on your cluster according to your specifications.